-- · details of any other similar insurance plans and income you will receive when you are not working - if you are employed, details of your salary, overtime payments, bonuses and benefits in kind before tax in the 12 months before your illness or injury - if you are a shareholder and director of the business you work in, we will also need details of the amount of profits of the business attributable to your shareholding for the last three years.
-We will use this to calculate a 12 month average to even out the effects of any short term fluctuations in profits - if you are self employed, details of your net profit before tax in the three years before your illness or injury.
-This is also used to calculate a 12 month average which evens out the effects of any short term fluctuations in profits.
+- · details of any other similar insurance plans and income you will receive when you are not working - if you are employed, details of your salary, overtime payments, bonuses and benefits in kind before tax in the 12 months before your illness or injury.
+If you are a shareholder and director of the business you work in, we will also need details of the amount of profits of the business attributable to your shareholding - if you are self employed, details of your net profit before tax in the 12 months before your illness or injury.